phrafsanjani/phrafsanjani.github.io/resources.md

 *White Nights* by Fyodor Dostoevsky,
-*Move Slowly and Build Bridges: Mastodon, the Fediverse, and the Struggle for Democratic Social Media* by Robert W. Gehl, *Fixed: Why Personal Finance Is Broken and How to Make It Work for Everyone* by John Y. Campbell and Tarun Ramadorai, *A Course in Game Theory* by Thomas S. Ferguson
+*Move Slowly and Build Bridges: Mastodon, the Fediverse, and the Struggle for Democratic Social Media* by Robert W. Gehl, *Fixed: Why Personal Finance Is Broken and How to Make It Work for Everyone* by John Y. Campbell and Tarun Ramadorai, *A Course in Game Theory* by Thomas S. Ferguson,
+*Dune Chronicles: Dune; Dune Messiah; Children of Dune; God Emperor of Dune; Heretics of Dune; Chapterhouse Dune* by Frank Herbert

 ## Movies and TV Series